NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Evidence would be put on the government because they would have the burden and would go first.
 Your defense attorney would certainly get to cross-examine all of the witnesses in the federal criminal trial, and then when the government's case is done, the defense has a chance, if they wish, they don't have to, to put on a case — call in witnesses.

 The defendant can testify.
-Defendants n a criminal case have an absolute right to testify, but they don't have to if they don't want to, and the jury can't hold it against them if they don't testify.
+Defendants in a criminal case have an absolute right to testify, but they don't have to if they don't want to, and the jury can't hold it against them if they don't testify.

 Jury Verdict

 Ultimately, the case will be given to the jury, and the jury will make the final decision as to whether or not the person is guilty or innocent.
-If the person is found innocent, they will be let go If they're found guilty, you go through the sentencing procedure again.
+If the person is found innocent, they will be let go.
+If they're found guilty, you go through the sentencing procedure again.

 They will use much more sophisticated means to investigate than State authorities usually use.
 For example, it is not uncommon to see wiretap evidence utilized in a federal criminal prosecution.
 The feds also use various forms of surveillance.
 In some cases, we might file motions in federal court on your behalf.

-It has been our experience that the most common and effect form of investigative methods is the use of informants against would-be defendants.
+It has been our experience that the most common and effective form of investigative methods is the use of informants against would-be defendants.
 Because of the way the federal criminal sentencing scheme is set up…the use of informants has been the most effective tool the federal government has to capture other defendants in their broad-reaching net.

 Sentencing in Federal Criminal Cases

 One of the most important and complex areas of federal criminal defense is sentencing.
-I can't tell you how often I receive phone calls from and meet with potential clients that give me a factual scenario and want to know exactly what their sentence will be.
+I can't tell you how often I receive phone calls from and meet with potential clients who give me a factual scenario and want to know exactly what their sentence will be.

 The federal sentencing guidelines, what you are charged with, and your criminal history are all considerations that will play into your sentence.
 Some defendants are eligible for “safety valve” consideration and downward departures that can significantly reduce their sentence.
 Federal criminal defense is much different from State Criminal Defense in a number of important areas.